na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

+   Cumbling Ancient Temple with the League of Best Friends vs the Bird Bros at the end of the world.
 Set does the same thing he did to Horus back at the Throne Room of Egypt, and dunks on him a bit with some effortless dodges and deflects.
 He baton-passes over to Thanatos and Discordia to tard-wrangle Horus's sperging, and tells Bellona and Loki to move berserk-Ra closer to the stinky paddling pool.
    Turns out Set's plan was to essentially let the AAAAAAAAA INSANE Ra follow them on a wild goose chase as a backup until Loki came back with Zeus. *~~Apparently Horus is AAAAAAAAAAA INSANE too, but he doesn't act any differently to how he's written beforehand, so I just think this is Horus's default and Set's looking down too kindly at his nephew.~~*

    Horus uses his tardstrength to nearly overpower the Discordia and Thanatos, but Set trusts the plan and leaves him to them.